Authentication

 Password: secret

-After performing the initial login, it's strongly recommended to change these default credentials.
-This is a first-line countermeasure against unauthorized users taking control of your wireless network.
+After performing the initial login, it is strongly recommended to change these default credentials on the Authentication > Basic tab.
+This is a first-line defense against unauthorized users taking control of your wireless network.

 Note